jmq06/starter-academic2/content/publication/the-home-math-environment-and-childrens-math-achievement-a-meta-analysis/index.md

   filename: ""
   focal_point: Smart
   preview_only: false
-summary: he findings of this meta-analysis suggest that children’s home math environments (e.g., parent-child math interactions) are positively associated with children’s math achievement.
+summary: The findings of this meta-analysis suggest that children’s home math environments (e.g., parent-child math interactions) are positively associated with children’s math achievement.
 To promote children’s math skills, it may be beneficial to support parents in providing positive home math experiences for